 It is said when Mardana was dying, the Guru asked him, “how would you like to die?
 As a Muslim?”
 To which the ailing Muslim replied, “As a human being”.

-After the bloodbath of 1947, Muslim Punjabis lost their Sikh neighbours and family friends of generations.
+After the bloodbath of 1947, Muslim Punjabis lost their Sikh neighbours and family friends for generations.

 Most of all, they lost their language that today languishes as a second-class tongue in its own home.